 - I understand that this contract is valid only for BAHS students.
 Guests of BAHS students must complete a Guest Contract which is available at the ASB Office.
 I will be alcohol and drug free when I arrive at the dance and remain so. - I understand that I must be in compliance with the Dance Dress Code.
 Noncompliance for students and dates will result in non-admittance. - I understand that if my date or I are suspected to be under the influence of alcohol or drugs, by any school faculty or staff member, my date or I may be subject to a sobriety and/or Breathalyzer test.
-In addition, our parents will be called to take us home. - I understand that this dance is a school-sponsored event and I am therefore subject to the disciplinary guidelines of the Bishop Alemany Parent Student Handbook.
+In addition, our parents will be called to take us home. - I understand that this dance is a school-sponsored event and I am therefore subject to the disciplinary guidelines of the Bishop Alemany Parent-Student Handbook.
 I understand that if my date causes any disciplinary disturbance at the dance, my parents will be called to remove us from the dance. - I understand that freak dancing is not allowed.
-I understand if I am freak dancing, or if my date is freak dancing, I/we am/are subject to disciplinary action. - I understand that any student who has been asked to withdraw from BAHS any for disciplinary reasons may not be on campus at any time. - After careful analysis of problems associated with underage students utilizing limousine services, BAHS joins many other area high schools in prohibiting the use of limousines and other chauffer driven vehicles at all BAHS dances and events.
+I understand if I am freak dancing, or if my date is freak dancing, I/we am/are subject to disciplinary action. - I understand that any student who has been asked to withdraw from BAHS for disciplinary reasons may not be on campus at any time. - After careful analysis of problems associated with underage students utilizing limousine services, BAHS joins many other area high schools in prohibiting the use of limousines and other chauffeur driven vehicles at all BAHS dances and events.
 Any such vehicle will not be allowed on campus.
 Students who arrive in any such vehicle will be turned away at the gate and forfeit any type of refund. - I understand that I am required to arrive at the dance no later than 45 minutes after the start of any dance to be admitted.
-After that time I will forfeit my right to enter the dance and receive any type of refund. - I understand that I may not leave until 30 minutes before the end of the dance. - I further understand that I am required to bring my current BAHS I.D. to this event.
-If my date is a BAHS student, he/she is also required to bring their I.D. (temporary I.D.s are available from your dean). - I understand that if my date is not an BAHS student they are required to bring their current school I.D. or a valid California State I.D. - Additionally, I understand that students who falsify or submit falsified contracts are subject to dismissal from Bishop Alemany. - I understand that I must be picked up no later that a half hour after the dance ends. - By signing below, I agree to all of the above stated terms and recognize that I am responsible for my actions and the actions of my date.
+After that time I will forfeit my right to enter the dance and receive any type of refund. - I understand that I may not leave until 30 minutes before the end of the dance. - I further understand that I am required to bring my current BAHS Student ID to this event.
+If my date is a BAHS student, he/she is also required to bring their Student ID (temporary Student IDs are available from the Deans). - I understand that if my date is not a BAHS student, they are required to bring their current school ID or a valid California State ID. - Additionally, I understand that students who falsify or submit falsified contracts are subject to dismissal from Bishop Alemany. - I understand that I must be picked up no later than a half hour after the dance ends. - By signing below, I agree to all of the above stated terms and recognize that I am responsible for my actions and the actions of my date.

 STUDENT

-Student's Name (PRINT) Phone # () -
+Student's Name (PRINT)I Phone # ()

 Student's Signature

 PARENT OR LEGAL GUARDIAN OF STUDENT

-Out of concern for my child's safety and the safety of all concerned, I promise not to provide any alcoholic beverages before or after

-the dance.
-Further, I understand that if my student or his/her date causes any disciplinary disturbance I will be called to remove them

-from the dance.
+Out of concern for my child's safety and the safety of all concerned, I promise before or after the dance.
+Further, I understand that if my student or his/her dat be called to remove them from the dance. • •

 Parent/Guardian's Name (PRINT)

 Signature

-Parent/Guardian's Phone # ()
+Parent/Guardian's Phone # (

-Emergency Name (PRINT) Emergency Phone # () -
+Emergency Name (PRINT)

+Emergency Phone # ()